P3rf/rofi-network-manager/readme.md

 * Turn on/off wifi
 * Support for Multiple wifi devices
   * Option to change between wifi devices when available
-* Manual Connection to a hidden wifi
+* Manual Connection to a Access Point or a hidden one
 * Turn on/off ethernet
   * See when ethernet is unavailable
 * Restart the network